 - In a medium-size mixing bowl, add all the ingredients: almond flour, maple syrup, melted coconut oil, salt, vanilla extract, and almond extract,

-- Combine the ingredients with a spatula first, then squeeze dough with your hands to bring ingredients together, and form a cookie dough ball.
+- Combine the ingredients with a spatula first, squeeze the dough with your hands to bring ingredients together, and form a cookie dough ball.
 If too wet, you can add more almond flour.

-- Scoop the dough with a measuring tablespoon and roll into a ball.
+- Scoop the dough with a measuring tablespoon and roll it into a ball.